 Karen received her J.D. from LSU’s Paul M. Hebert Law Center in 1986.
-Her professional accomplishments include the Baton Rouge Area YWCA’s Young Woman of Achievement (1993), Baton Rouge Business Report’s “40 Under 40” (1997) and Louisiana Chemical Association Government Affairs Committee MVP (2010, 2011).
+Her professional accomplishments include the Baton Rouge Area YWCA’s Young Woman of Achievement (1993), Baton Rouge Business Report’s “40 Under 40” (1997), and Louisiana Chemical Association Government Affairs Committee MVP (2010, 2011).
 Karen has held numerous board positions with the Louisiana Association of Business and Industry and the Louisiana Chemical Association.
-Karen also served as Chair of the Young Lawyers’ Sections of the Louisiana State Bar Association and the Baton Rouge Bar Associations.
+Karen also served as Chair of the Young Lawyers’ Sections of the Louisiana State Bar Association and the Baton Rouge Bar Association.

 Karen’s practice is primarily in the areas of government relations, with a focus on legislative lobbying and working with business organizations and coalitions to improve the legal climate in Louisiana.
-She is also available to provide guidance and counsel on internal corporate investigations, human resource investigations, regulatory investigation counseling and general litigation.
+She is also available to provide guidance and counsel on internal corporate investigations, human resource investigations, regulatory investigation counseling, and general litigation.

 - Louisiana State University, Paul M. Hebert Law Center, J.D.
 (1986)

 - United States Court of Appeals for the Fifth Circuit

 - United States District Court for the Eastern District of Louisiana